rnurgaliyev/ansible-openstack-select-image/README.md

-# OpenStack-select-image role for Ansible
+# An Ansible role to pick an image from OpenStack cloud

-Finds an image in OpenStack cloud, according to specified constains.
+This role finds an image in OpenStack cloud, according to specified constains.

 # How to use